stephenmcd/mezzanine/README.rst

     and `Django Packages`_
   * "Mezzanine convinced me to switch from the Ruby world over to Python" - `Michael Delaney`_, developer
+  * "Like Linux and Python, Mezzanine just feels right" - `Phil Hughes`_, Linux For Dummies author, `The Linux Journal`_ columnist
   * "Impressed with Mezzanine so far" - `Brad Montgomery`_, founder of `Work For Pie`_
   * "From the moment I installed Mezzanine, I have been delighted, both